thedarredondo/data-science-fundamentals/README.md

 Instead of explaining what bayesian statistics is, I'll just say why its good:

 - it allows for precise *and* interpretable controlling of overfitting
-- *all* assumptions about the scope of a problem can--theoretically--be included in a bayesian model.
+- *all* assumptions about the scope of a problem can--theoretically--be included in a bayesian(/causal) model.
 - it gives us intuition for how and why deep neural neural networks (the large, complicated AI models that make the news) work.

 I'll emphasize that last point: the bayesain persepctive connects all the various parts of statistics and machine learning.